guybedford/es-module-shims/README.md

 </script>
 ```

-If using CSP, make sure to add `'unsafe-wasm-eval'` to `script-src` which is needed when the shim or polyfill engages, note this policy is much much safer than eval due to the Wasm secure sandbox.
+If using CSP, make sure to add `'unsafe-wasm-eval'` to `script-src` which is needed when the shim or polyfill engages, note this policy is safer than normal eval due to the Wasm secure sandbox.
 See https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src#unsafe_webassembly_execution.

 ### Import Defer